daephx/nvim/README.md

 NVIM_APPNAME=nvim-daephx nvim
 ```

-On Unix, you can use the Makefile to create a temporary instance: `make run`
+On Unix, you can use the Makefile to create a temporary instance: `make build`

 This will overwrite the XDG environment variables just for that session,
 creating a temporary home directory where Neovim will run for storing plugins,